haitambenazza/get_next_line/README.md

     you can define the BUFFER_SIZE to specify how many bites you want to read "-D BUFFER_SIZE=n".
 # BONUS PART
-    will allow you to read from multi files
+    will allow you to read from multi files if you find any bug or a leak please report it :)